NicholasBrown-01/reading-notes/401/401_PreWork_SQL.md

 ## Relational Databases and SQL
 <br>

-### Summary of Learing
+### Summary of Learning
 <br>

-SQL is a means in which we can efficiently access specific information contained in the data we are working with.
+SQL is a means by which we can efficiently access specific information contained in the data we are working with.
 It allows us to not only create quickly searchable (query-able) information, but to also customize and query data to our needs at the time of the search.
-Thus we can target specific components based on highly customized parameteres that we create in order to sort through needed information and to display it in a visually pleasing and usable manner.
+Thus, we can target specific components based on highly customized parameters that we create in order to sort through needed information and to display it in a visually pleasing and usable manner.
 <br>
 <br>
 ### Pre-Work Screenshots